pricesmith/snafu/README.md

 # snafu

 Mostly, a KV store to experiment and understand how graph dbs and kg's work, understand the tradeoffs, and convince myself I can work on an alternative if nothing fits my use cases.
+Also, yet another overly-ambitious project to learn rust.

 LSM Info
 https://adambcomer.com/blog/simple-database/motivation-design/